bgulla/dotfiles-public/README.md

 On macOS, iTerm2 is wired up to load its preferences straight from this repo so changes stay in sync automatically.

-There’s also a bit of SSH magic: when you connect to certain hosts (like `*.lol`), iTerm will switch to a different profile with a distinct theme.
+There’s also a bit of SSH magic: when you `ssh` to an IP address or certain hosts (like `*.lol`), iTerm will switch to a different profile with a distinct theme.
 That way you always know at a glance when you’re on a remote box — and it flips back when you disconnect.
 If you have custom themes and settings in iTerm, this will probably b0rk them.

 ## Updating iTerm2 Prefs